This intensive Semester program is designed for those who are interested in learning about both: art history and the business side of the art world.

-Through lectures, seminars and visits to specialist museums and collections, and many key commercial galleries, students are introduced to the history of art and design and the ways in which art has been made, sold and collected.
-In the Fall semester students focus on modern and contemporary art and in the Spring semester students can choose between modern and contemporary art or art from 1600 to 1900.
+Through lectures, seminars, and visits to specialist museums, collections, and key commercial galleries, students are introduced to the history of art and design, and the ways in which art has been made, sold, and collected.
+In the Fall semester, students focus on modern and contemporary art; in the Spring semester, students can choose between modern and contemporary art or art from 1600 to 1900.
 Through the art business component of the program, students will examine established art markets in the developed world as well as emerging art markets in the developing world.
 Students will also learn about legal and management issues related to the global art business practice, with a particular emphasis on the international auction house system.

 The program requires no prior knowledge of the field.
 Download the Semester Prospectus.